andrefelipe/vite-php-setup/README.md

 - The "vite" folder is outside of public root intentionaly, where it would actually be within a PHP app;
 - For the sake of this example, we are not setting up a SPA, instead we have multiple Vue components sprinkled throughout your page, simulating the mix of regular HTML with interactive elements (using in-DOM HTML as the template);

-### Known issue (during Dev only)
+### Known issue 1 (during Dev only)

 A limitation is Vite's port during development, PHP helpers must match the one that was created during "npm run dev" (default 3000).
-For example, if the port 3000 is in use, Vite will try the next one (3001 and so on), so our helper PHP doesn't know about that.
+For example, if the port 3000 is in use, Vite will try the next one (3001 and so on), so our helper PHP wouldn't know about that.

-So make sure Vite dev started at http://localhost:3000

-Currently haven't thought of a way to overcome this.
-It's rare and some solutions would polute our vite.config anyway.
+The solution is to stricly specify which port to use, and match the PHP side to the same port.
+Check vite.config.js for example.

+### Known issue 2 (during Dev only)

+Image urls within CSS works fine BUT you need to create a symlink on dev server to map to your assets folder.
+This is an expected limitation as noted on [Vite docs](https://vitejs.dev/guide/backend-integration.html)

+The solution is here, adjust the paths and run in terminal:
+`ln -s {path_to_vite}/src/assets {path_to_public_html}/assets`

 ### Tips for multiple entries